ParsonosAI/legal/subscription-service-agreement/+page.md

 If you believe you have been incorrectly billed, you must notify Company within 15 days of the billing date.
 Failure to do so may waive your right to dispute the charge.

 ## 3.7 Refund Policy.
-Payments made for the Flat Fee or Overage Charges are non-refundable, including in cases of suspension or termination due to non-payment, except where required by law.
+All payments are non-refundable except where required by applicable consumer-protection law.
+Residents of jurisdictions granting mandatory withdrawal or refund rights will retain those rights.

 ## 3.8 Taxes.
 You are responsible for any applicable taxes associated with your use of the Services, excluding taxes based on Company’s income.